 Copyright Infringement of Software

-It is the unauthorized duplication, distribution or use of computer software -- for example, making more copies of software than the license allows, or installing software licensed for one computer onto multiple computers or a server.
+Software piracy is the unauthorized duplication, distribution, or use of computer software--for example, making more copies of software than the license allows, or installing software licensed for one computer onto multiple computers or a server.

 If Cornell finds out about it from an employee or student, the matter is usually handled within the university.
-The Office of Information Technology, University Audit, University Counsel, and the Judicial Administrator often work together to resolve software copyright infringement problems.
+Cornell Information Technologies, University Audit, University Counsel, and the Judicial Administrator often work together to resolve software copyright infringement problems.